Azure-Samples/MachineLearningSamples-SentimentAnalysis/Docs/SentimentAnalysisDataPreparation.md

 ![DataTypes](Images/DataTypes.png)

 3.5.
 In the Sampling part of Add Data Source wizard, select sample: “Top 10000 (Active)” and leave all other options default.
-Vienna allows users to have multiple samples per data source.
+AMLWorkbench allows users to have multiple samples per data source.
 The Active indicator lets the user choose which sample to use when displaying the data source.

 ![SamplingPart](Images/SamplingPart.png)